How Millennial Spending Habits Compare to Other Generations

-Regarding home ownership, just 37 percent of millennials between the ages of 25-34 own homes, compared to 45 percent of Baby Boomers at this age.
-Either way, millennials spent about 35 percent of their annual spending on housing, while Generation X spends 33 percent and Baby Boomers spend 31 percent.
+Regarding home ownership, just 37% of millennials between the ages of 25-34 own homes, compared to 45% of Baby Boomers at this age.
+Either way, millennials spent about 35% of their annual spending on housing, while Generation X spends 33% and Baby Boomers spend 31%.

-But buying a first home isn’t always happily ever after for millennials.
-A recent survey found that 68 percent of those millennial homebuyers surveyed had buyers remorse, due to overspending on a down payment, underestimating maintenance costs, or settling for a home that wasn’t exactly what they wanted.
+Buying a first home isn’t always happily ever after for millennials.
+A recent survey found that 68% of those millennial homebuyers surveyed had buyers remorse, due to overspending on a down payment, underestimating maintenance costs, or settling for a home that wasn’t exactly what they wanted.

 Experts have also noticed a lag in homeownership among the millennial generation – about 8 percentage points lower than Baby Boomers of members of Generation X. This can likely be attributed to rising student loan debt, delays in marriage and having children, even a slower rate of building wealth.

 A quick refresher: millennials are roughly defined as those born between 1981-1996, and are the largest living generation.
-Generation X are those born between 1966-1976, and Baby Boomers are those born between 1945-1964.
-(Keep in mind that those birth year ranges vary, depending on the source.)
+Generation X are those born between 1966-1976, and Baby Boomers are those born between 1945 and 1964.

 Food and Dining Out

 Generally speaking, millennials are bigger spenders than the generations before them, especially when it comes to dining habits, like eating out or buying expensive coffee.
-For example, 60 percent of millennials will buy a cup of coffee that costs more than $4, compared to only 40 percent of Generation X’ers or 29 percent of Baby Boomers.
+For example, 60% of millennials will buy a cup of coffee that costs more than $4, compared to only 40% of Generation X’ers or 29% of Baby Boomers.

-Eating at a popular restaurant is another habit of millennials, with 79 percent polled saying they would spend money on doing so, compared to 66 percent in Generation X and 56 percent of Boomers.
+Eating at a popular restaurant is another habit of millennials, with 79% polled saying they would spend money on doing so, compared to 66% in Generation X and 56% of Boomers.

 Millennials are also more likely than the previous generations to spring for extras, such as taxis, Uber rides, or a new electronic gadget.
-In fact, 76 percent said they’d spend money on a new gadget, while 69 percent buy clothes they don’t need.
+In fact, 76% said they’d spend money on a new gadget, while 69% buy clothes they don’t need.

-Another survey found that about 75 percent of millennials were competing with their friends in terms of clothing, cars, phones, and other extras, while about half were using credit cards to pay for necessities like food and monthly bills.
+Another survey found that about 75% of millennials were competing with their friends in terms of clothing, cars, phones, and other extras, while about half were using credit cards to pay for necessities like food and monthly bills.

 Retirement and Financial Planning

 But it’s not all bad when it comes to millennial spending habits.
-For example, more than a third of millennials have a financial plan, compared to 21 percent of Generation X’ers and 18 percent of Baby Boomers.
+For example, more than a third of millennials have a financial plan, compared to 21% of Generation X’ers and 18% of Baby Boomers.

 Millennials’ Take on Spending

 Regardless of some of their spending shortfalls, a majority of millennials feel secure in how they spend their money, a Charles Schwab survey found.
-For example, 81 percent of millennials felt confident in their ability to achieve their financial goals, compared to 65 percent of Generation X and 54 percent of Baby Boomers.
+For example, 81% of millennials felt confident in their ability to achieve their financial goals, compared to 65% of Generation X and 54% of Baby Boomers.

 Overall, millennial spending habits seem to reflect the generation’s priorities: convenience, a focus on experience rather than things, and a delayed start when it comes to home ownership and starting a family.